-Prior to expulsion of a child in our program due to behavior, we will provide the following levels of support:
+Prior to expulsion of a child in our program due to behavior, we will provide the following levels of support because we want all children to be successful in our program:

 - 1. We will begin a log that documents child behavior and any relevant details (to look for a pattern): antecedents, date, time, staff involved, details, etc. - 2.
 We will have a parent meeting to discuss home-school partnerships and possible approaches to behaviors. - 3.
 We will review the Expulsion Policy with the parents. - 4.
 We will make changes to the environment, staffing, schedule, and other changes as necessary.
-We will provide parents with parents a description of all changes made to help make the child successful in our program. - 5.
-All community resources for childcare providers (e.g. early childhood mental health consultant) will be contacted and accessed as available for guidance. - 6.
+We will provide parents with a description of all changes made to help make the child successful in our program. - 5.
+All community resources for childcare providers (e.g. early childhood mental health consultant and early learning coach) will be contacted and accessed as available for guidance. - 6.
 A behavior plan will be developed and modified as needed, to inform everyone involved of steps to take when the behavior occurs. - 7.
 Child observations will be used when appropriate, including videotaping, parent observations, and/or professional observations with feedback.
 Videotaping will only be shared with classroom staff and parents.
 Professional observations will only be conducted with parent permission.